 Meetings: Monthly on the first Monday at noon.
 When a holiday falls on that Monday, IRT meets the following Monday.
 Contact email@example.com if interested in attending.

-Red Lake IRT meets to identify obstacles to and opportunities for effective collaboration; identify gaps in services to families with children in need of mental health services living in Red Lake Nation; and to provide a forum for sharing information regarding services, funding, training, and research.
+Red Lake Collaboration for Children and Families meets to identify obstacles to and opportunities for effective collaboration; identify gaps in services to families with children in need of mental health services living in Red Lake Nation; and to provide a forum for sharing information regarding services, funding, training, and research.

 Membership: Representatives from Indian Health Services, Red Lake Public and Private Schools, Red Lake Corrections, Family and Children’s Services, Chemical Health, Red Lake Comprehensive Health Services, MN Department of Corrections Juvenile Probation, Beltrami Area Service Collaborative.

-Meetings: Bi-monthly on the second and fourth Tuesday of the month during the school year from 1:00 - 2:00.
+Meetings: Monthly on the fourth Tuesday of the month during the school year from 1:00 - 2:00 via Zoom.
 Contact firstname.lastname@example.org if interested in attending.